rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    `cf start APP-NAME`

-   What should happen:
+   Here's a flowchart of what should happen during a push:
    <!-- https://courses.edx.org/courses/course-v1:LinuxFoundationX+LFS132x+1T2017/courseware/05655ef9d6cf4b388239a47663b6b4a8/2336c77fbbdc48029ead67ce44bafe20/?child=first -->
    ![cf-pushing-workflow-1024x768-179](https://user-images.githubusercontent.com/300046/29647251-4e161eba-8856-11e7-8608-3bd2ceeed495.jpg)

-   The code is transformed through its deployment process through three stages into the application.
+   Below is a description of this flowhart, of how code is transformed through its deployment process through three stages into the application.

    1. Build transforms your code into an executable form.